Dogs take their job as man's best friend very seriously, so it's only fair that we take the responsibility of their care just as a seriously.

 The University of Melbourne's U-Vet Werribee Animal Hospital have found that raw chicken is a major risk factor of acute polyradiculoneuritis (APN), a very serious and fatal disease in dogs that leaves vets baffled.

-Roughly comparably to Guillain-Barre syndrome (GBS) in humans, raw chicken increases the risk of developing the paralysing disease up-to 70%.
+Roughly comparably to Guillain-Barre syndrome (GBS) in humans, raw chicken increases the risk of developing the paralysing disease up-to 70 per cent.

 Nine other foods that could kill your dog

-Dr Katrina Warren has some tips on cooking up your own dog food
+Dr Katrina Warren's tips on cooking up your own dog food

 You could try mixing the dry food with some warm chicken broth or juice from cooked mince, as this will add some flavour.